 What Is Discovery & Analysis in Software Testing?

-In software quality assurance, discovery and analysis refers to the initial phase of defining what to test, how to test, and why it matters.
-This step is not just about documentation; it’s about building a shared understanding.
+In software quality assurance (SQA), discovery and analysis refer to the initial phase of defining what to test, how to test, and why it matters.
+This stage is not just about documentation; it’s about creating a shared understanding across teams.

 The process involves: